 - › How to Create and Run Bash Shell Scripts on Windows 10

-- › How to Uninstall (or Reinstall) Windows 10’s Ubuntu Bash Shell
+- › How to Change Your User Account in Windows 10’s Ubuntu Bash Shell